The Carpenters: The Singles: 1969–1973

 The Carpenters did not record a new album in 1974.
 They had been touring extensively and were exhausted; Richard later said, "there was simply no time to make one.
 Nor was I in the mood."
-Tensions had erupted in the family unit; Richard had started dating the group's hairdresser but neither Agnes nor Karen took kindly to her and she ultimately ended the relationship and quit the band's services.
+Tensions had erupted in the family unit; Richard had started dating Karen Carpenter's hairdresser, but neither Agnes nor Karen took kindly to her and she ultimately ended the relationship and quit.
 Agnes had always praised Richard's musical talents, which Karen resented.
 The duo ultimately moved out of their parents' house; at first the siblings shared a home.
 In May, the Carpenters undertook their first tour of Japan, playing to 85,000 fans.
 They later likened the scenes when they first touched down at Tokyo Airport to Beatlemania.

 During this period, the pair released just one single, "I Won't Last a Day Without You" from A Song for You.
 The Carpenters finally decided to release their original two years after its original album release and some months after Maureen McGovern's 1973 cover.
 In March 1974, the single version became the fifth and final selection from the album to chart in the Top 20, reaching No. 11 on the Hot 100 in May.

-In place of a new album, their first greatest hits package was released, featuring remixes of their singles, and newly recorded leads and bridges that allowed each side of the album to play through with no breaks.
+In place of a new album, their first greatest hits package was released, featuring remixes of their singles and newly recorded leads and bridges that allowed each side of the album to play through with no breaks.
 Richard later regretted this decision.
-This compilation was entitled The Singles: 1969–1973, and topped the charts in the US for one week, on January 5, 1974.
-It also topped the UK chart for 17 weeks (non-consecutive) and became one of the best-selling albums of the decade, ultimately selling more than seven million copies in the US alone.
+This compilation was entitled The Singles: 1969–1973, and topped the charts in the US for the week of January 5, 1974.
+It also topped the UK chart for 17 weeks (non-consecutive) and became one of the bestselling albums of the decade, ultimately selling more than seven million copies in the US alone.